 How To Visit Burg Eltz Castle

-Visits to the castle can be done by guided tour, provided in English and some foreign languages as well.
+Visits to the castle can be done by guided tour in English and some foreign languages.
 If you want to take the tour given by the castle staff, you don’t need to reserve and the waiting time will be a maximum of 30 minutes.
 However, you also have the option to take day trips from places like Frankfurt to simplify the journey into the wilderness:

 3. Hohenzollern Castle – Germany